Kurt Lewin’s Life Space

 Kurt Lewin (1890-1947) was a German-American psychologist whose work laid the foundation for modern social psychology.
 He developed various theories, including field theory, which provided a framework for understanding human behavior in context.
 Central to field theory is the concept of Life Space, which Lewin used to describe the psychological environment in which an individual operates.

-Lewin advanced exploration of the interplay of social environments and personal structures to psychology.
+Lewin advanced the exploration of the interplay of social environments and personal structures to psychology.

 Bernadette Lindorfer wrote: